 The project is a collaboration between ceramic artist Elaine Bolt and basket maker Annemarie O’Sullivan.
 Our partners include the University of Brighton and Fabrica.
 Making Ground will run over the course of a year.
 We aim to source all of our materials from Sacred Earth.
 As well as producing collaborative work we’ll be inviting the public, friends, early career makers, craft collectors and artists to join us through walks, picnics, and workshops on the land.
 We want to share our experience far and wide.

-This project will focus on a sense of place, changing seasons, and how being closer to the source of our materials, and working together can affect our making.
+This project will focus on a sense of place, changing seasons, working together and how being closer to the source of our materials can affect our making.
 We’ll be investigating how a collaborative journey emerges and we’ll be involving other artists to enrich our collaborative process.

 The project will run over the course of a calendar year and will involve various stages of research, development, collaboration, making, working with others and exhibiting the final outcomes.
-The project will involve:
+It will include: